 Grassl Vs. Zalto Wine Glasses

 Zalto wine glasses were developed in Austria.
 They’re also hand-blown and made with lead-free crystal.
-Zalto’s glasses are instantly recognizable for their angular design, which is more than esthetic; it’s also functional.
-Zalto glassware also enjoys a broad fan base.
+Zalto’s wine glasses are instantly recognizable for their angular design, which is more than esthetic; it’s also functional.
+Zalto stemware also enjoys a broad fan base.

 To determine if one wine glass is better than the other, we must first explore what makes fine crystal stemware special.
 Concisely, one can determine if a wine glass is of the highest quality by taking a closer look into the material, the glass shape and the technique used to make it.

-Both Grassl and Zalto share similar values and philosophies, and their production is not all that different.
+Both Grassl and Zalto wine glasses share similar values and philosophies, and their production is not all that different.
 Still, the glasses are unique in their own way.
-Whether you’re into Zalto or prefer Grassl’s craftsmanship, this is what you should look for in wine glasses.
+Whether you’re into Zalto or prefer Grassl’s stemware craftsmanship, this is what you should look for in wine glasses.